-The first step in calculating User Engagement is determining whether you want to focus on user engagement with the overall application or on specific features within the application.
+The first step in calculating User Engagement and gather Usage Intelligence is determining whether you want to focus on user engagement with the overall application or on specific features within the application.

 Next, you need to understand the general expectations or goals based on your specific product.

 - Expected Session Interval: Is your application designed for use every day or on a more cyclical basis?
 How long do you think users spend between application sessions?

 - Typical Session Length: How long do you expect users to engage with your application in a given session?